 Pat married Cindy in 1986 and has two children, Stephanie and Thomas.
-Stephanie is the Nursing Skills Lab Manager and Clinical Liaison for the College of St. Mary in Omaha.
+Stephanie is the Director of Nursing Skills Lab and Clinical Liaison for the College of St. Mary in Omaha.
 Thomas works for Papillion Sanitation and is a First-Degree Knight in Council 14077.
-Cindy and Pat are active in their home parish, St. Charles Borromeo in Gretna as an usher.
+Cindy and Pat are active in their home parish, St. Charles Borromeo in Gretna.